dav3nsec/JsSuite/README.md

 ## 📟 Live Control Console

-JsSuite comes with an interactive CLI console or browser-based UI (depending on your configuration).
+JsSuite comes with an interactive browser-based UI.

 You can:

-- `add keywordName` → Add a keyword to watch for
+- Add a keyword to watch for
-- `remove keywordName` → Remove a keyword
+- Remove a keyword
-- `toggle intercept` → Toggle all interceptions on/off
+- Toggle all interceptions on/off
-- `list keywords` → View active intercept patterns
+- View active intercept patterns
-- `clear` → Remove all intercept keywords
-- `exit` → Quit JsSuite
+- Quit JsSuite

 ---